muchcoffieeh/new-test/src/content/blog/FreeWire Tech HMI/index.md

 Our key insights:

-- Feedback – a battery system is unfamiliar to diesel generator operators so feedback for every user interaction is critical.
+- **Feedback** – a battery system is unfamiliar to diesel generator operators so feedback for every user interaction is critical.
-- Familiarity – the closer the display can look and feel like controls/displays found on diesel generators, the better.
+- **Familiarity** – the information display and controls must look and feel like ones found on diesel generators.
+Feedback for user interactions must resemble ones from diesel generators.
-- Status at-a-glance – operators like to monitor the asset from afar so key information should be legible from a distance.
+- **Status at-a-glance** – operators like to monitor the asset from afar so key information should be legible from a distance.
+Despite having a mobile app in hand, status displayed on the battery was preferred.

 We synthesized our findings.
 I presented them to our executive team to start determining engineering bandwidth allocation.